D Company (2013 film)

-D Company is a 2013 Indian Malayalam portmanteau action-thriller gangster drama film.
-It is an anthology of three independently shot action films directed by M. Padmakumar, Diphan, and Vinod Vijayan.
-Its cast includes Jayasurya, Anoop Menon, Unni Mukundan, Fahad Fazil and Asif Ali.
-The film is produced by Vinod Vijayan, Seven Arts Mohan and Faisal Latheef under the banner of D Cutz Film Company and distributed by Seven Arts International.
+D Company is a 2013 Indian Malayalam anthology gangster drama film.
+It is an anthology of three independently shot films directed by M. Padmakumar, Diphan, and Vinod Vijayan.
+The film stars Fahadh Faasil, Unni Mukundan, Asif Ali, Jayasurya and Anoop Menon in lead characters.
+The film was produced by Vinod Vijayan, Seven Arts Mohan and Faisal Latheef under the banner of D Cutz Film Company and distributed by Seven Arts International.

-The film was earlier supposed to have five featurettes of directors Diphan, M Padmakumar, Vinod Vijayan, Shaji Kailas and Joshiy Vasu but was split into two films with the first part having the former three directors' ventures.
+The film was earlier supposed to have five featurettes of directors Diphan, M Padmakumar, Vinod Vijayan, Shaji Kailas and Joshiy but was split into two films with the first part having the former three directors' ventures.
 The second part however did not materialise.
 D Company released on the festival of Onam 2013.
+The anthology mainly received positive reviews, but was not a commercial success.